ow-tech/delani-studio/README.md

 ## Technologies Used
 {In the creation of Delani Studio,I have utilized html,css, Bootsrap and JavaScript; howover, there is an opening for future advancement to it as I acquire more knowledge on other language to use.}

+## known Bugs
+On hovering over the portfolio, the responce is slower than ussualy.
+One has to hover over the image of portfolio twice for its name to pop up.

 ## BDD
 | ### Inputs |###Description |
 |:----       |         ---: |